 Most partners love the pregnant body and are so proud of you carrying their baby, so rather than worrying about it, talk to your partner and develop a closeness around your pregnancy.

 Want to learn more?
 All your questions will be answered at a Birth & Baby Village pregnancy yoga, pilates or birth classes.
-Book your class now.
+To book, head over to the I’m Pregnant page.